realstraw/realstraw.github.io/_drafts/new-post.markdown

 Frequent shipping new code always beats careful planning, this of course means frequent failure, and brings additional challenge to ensure feature and platform robustness.
 How to rollback?
+And developement geared towards fast and frequent deployment always win.
+Over planning will mostly miss opportunities and results in even larger failures that may not be easy to recover from.